narcs/steelconnect-dialogflow/README.md

      Favourite Pokemon: Magikarp"
   ```

 * SteelConnect cannot identify if a city does not exist in a country.
-It will create a site in that city anyway.
+It will create a site regardless if the city-country pairing       doesn't make sense.
-  I.e. If you say `create a site in Penang, Australia`, a site will be created in the city of Penang, but in Malaysia instead of Australia (because there is not city of Penang in Australia)
+  I.e. If you say `create a site in Beijing, Australia`, a site will be created and saved as Beijing, Australia despite the fact that there is no city named Beijing in Australia.

+  Due to the confusing city-country pairing, the site will not be shown the the SteelConnect Map

 <!-- Adding this here because I think it'll be useful for future peeps, but also because I forgot quite a few stuff that'll be nice reminders after not touching the code for a while -->
 # Hints And Tips